gatsbyjs/gatsby-graphql-toolkit/plugins/gatsby-graphql-toolkit/README.md

 In a nutshell pagination adapter simply "knows" which variable values to use for the given GraphQL query to fetch the next page of a field.

+This way the toolkit can paginate your queries automatically and express the result as `AsyncIterator` of your nodes.

 ## Configuration